Overview

 Supplemental Materials:

-Biosafety in Microbiological and Biomedical Laboratories (BMBL), 5th Ed., Centers for Disease Control and National Institutes of Health
+Biosafety in Microbiological and Biomedical Laboratories (BMBL), 6th Ed., Centers for Disease Control and NIH

 UNL Biosafety Guidelines